 Chances are, statistically speaking, that your story will get rejected from a pro-market.
 Don’t despair.
 Even award-winning authors still get rejections.
 Keep going.
 Please send it to the next market.
 Then the next.

 Some tools, like Duotrope, allow you to order the markets by their likelihood to accept.
-Another highly important factor is the market’s response time.
+Another significant factor is the market’s response time.
 If you have 3 fairly similar markets, submit to the one that answers faster.

 Lightspeed Magazine and Clarkesworld are known for their very quick rejections.
 They don’t like to waste their time and the writer’s time.
 By rejecting fast, they give the authors the ability to submit someplace else.